 Use only a cable or chain specifically intended for use in towing vehicles.
 Securely fasten the cable or chain to the towing hook provided.

-Before towing, release the parking brake, put the transmission in neutral (manual) or "N" (automatic) and set the transfer in "H2" mode.
+Before towing, release the parking brake, put the transmission in neutral (manual) or "N" (automatic) and set the transfer in "H2" (lever type) or "2WD" (button type) mode.
 The key must be in "ACC" (engine off) or "ON" (engine running).